ahaessly/coding-solution/README.md

 The script assumes that all the individual sequence json files are in a local directory.
 This has scalability limitations.
 For a scalable solution, the files should be loaded from google cloud storage.

 - put the json sequence files on your local system and use this location as the `<path-to-files>` parameter below
-- log into gcloud and follow the instructions to authenticate `gcloud auth login`
+- from the terminal, log into gcloud and follow the instructions to authenticate `gcloud auth login`
-- set your project
+- set your project `gcloud config set project <project-id>`
 - from the `bq` directory, run the loaddata shell script.
-You can you any text names (with `_` as the only special character allowed) for the dataset, table parameters.
+You can you any text names (with `_` as the only special character allowed) for the dataset and table parameters.
 The script will create them if they do not exist.
 Specify a filename as <tmpfile> which will be used to correctly format the data for upload.
 This load command is not idempotent.
 It will load the data as many times as it is called with the same dataset and table parameters.

 	`./loadddata.sh <google-project> <dataset> <table> <path-to-files> <tmpfile>`